AI Oversight and Human Mistakes: Evidence from Centre Court: Introduction

-We find that umpires lowered their overall mistake rate by 8\% (1.1 p.p.), in line with rational inattention given psychological costs to being overruled by AI.
-However, this improvement is concentrated in less-focused cases (non-serves).
-For more-focused cases (serves), the mistake rate actually \textit{increased} by 22.9\% (7.3 p.p.) for the closest calls (balls within 20 mm of the line).
+We find that after the introduction of AI review, umpires lowered their overall mistake rate by 8\% (1.1 p.p.) for close calls (balls within 100 mm of the line).
+However, this aggregate decrease masks two important sources of heterogeneity: the distance of the ball from the line and whether the ball was in or out.
+For balls just outside of the line (within 20 mm), the mistake rate actually \textit{increased} by 34\% (8.5 p.p.).
 This puzzling result is explained by a behavioral response that occurs with AI oversight.
 We find that for the closest calls, umpires increased the rate at which they called balls in by 12.6\% (6.2 p.p.) after the introduction of Hawk-Eye, which produced a shift from making Type II errors (calling a ball out when in) to Type I errors (calling a ball in when out).
-This effect is present in all cases, but for more-focused cases, the rate of mistakes is lower, so the dominant effect is the shift in errors.
-For less-focused cases, the mistake rate is higher, so the dominant effect is a decrease in mistakes.

 This behavioral reaction is a sensible outcome of the asymmetric psychological costs of AI oversight in this setting.
 For umpires, improperly stopping a point (calling a ball out when it was actually in) became a new cause of concern with the introduction of Hawk-Eye.
-Even if a player successfully challenges such a call, there is no way to return back to where the game was, so the rules dictate that the umpire must decide whether to replay the point or award it to the challenger.
-Thus, Type II errors (calling a ball out when in) carry two psychological costs: one from the impossibility of implementing the correct outcome (continuing the point) and another from having to implement an arbitrary decision that, in many cases, unleashes the outrage of the players involved and the audience.\footnote{AI oversight could also lead to reputation and career concerns, and these would be asymmetric if ATP Tour organizers punished referees for calls that induce replay decisions (despite their entertainment value).
-However, we have no evidence, even anecdotal, that this is the case.}
+Even if a player successfully challenges such a call, there is no way to resume the point where it stopped, so the rules dictate that the umpire must decide whether to replay the point or award it to the challenger.
+Thus, Type II errors (calling a ball out when in) carry two psychological costs: one from the impossibility of implementing the correct outcome (continuing the point) and another from having to implement an arbitrary decision that, in many cases, unleashes the outrage of the players involved and the audience.\footnote{AI oversight could also lead to career concerns, and these would be asymmetric if ATP Tour organizers punished referees for calls that induce replay decisions (despite their entertainment value).
+However, the ATP Tour did not use Hawk-Eye to assess umpires during the period that we study.}